Home

 1990-1997 — Intel Becomes a Household Name

-The personal computer market was small until the late 1980s when more households started to buy computers for gaming and other purposes.
+The personal computer market was small until the late 1980s, when more households started to buy computers for gaming and other purposes.
 A processor designed during this time, the 386, helped provide momentum for the company’s “Intel Inside” campaign.
 An increasing number of computers started using Intel processors.

-Intel partnered with many computer manufacturers during the 1990s, permitting the companies to use “Intel Inside” in their advertising.
+Intel partnered with many computer manufacturers during the 1990s, permitting the companies to use “Intel Inside” in advertising.
 These joint advertising campaigns were among some of the most successful of their kind.
 By the later part of the decade, Intel ran its commercials with the help of major special-effects companies like Industrial Light & Magic.

 2005-Present — Intel Dominates the Processor Market and Further Expands